ssh0/dotfiles/bin/README.md

 ---

-This page is generated automatically with [makebinreadme.sh](./makebinreadme.sh)
+This page is generated automatically by [makebinreadme.sh](./makebinreadme.sh)